 Getting around outside

-There are over 100 steps from the accessible areas at the top of the site to the lowest part of the theatre.
+There are a 130 steps from the entance and just over 100 steps from the accessible areas at the top of the site to the lowest part of the theatre.
 These have been built over the 80 years that the theatre has been in operation.
 As the site has evolved, these steps are not uniform in size or depth.
 There are handrails around the site and the placing of these are reviewed annually.

 Visitors: during opening hours when no performances are in progress, visitors are free to explore the theatre auditorium, stage and backstage areas at their own pace.

-The theatre holds a maximum of 710 people for performances.
+The theatre holds up to maximum of 700 people for performances (270 for socally distanced performances).
 Audience members are directed to the appropriate area by stewards and assisted where appropriate.

-There are areas of sub tropical planting around much of the site with a more extensive area for visitors to explore above the accessible balcony.
+There are areas of sub tropical planting around much of the site with a more extensive area for visitors to explore around the main entrance.

 Customer care support